jobantonis/Tweet-collection-and-analysis/README.md

 #### Step 4 - Sentiment classification <- same issue as above: polarity already shows positive/negative

-During step 4 each subjective string detected is classified into groups: positive, negative.
+During step 4 each subjective string detected is classified into groups: positive, negative and neutral.

 #### Step 5 - Presentation of output

 After sentiment classification, the goal of step 5 is to structure the data in a visual and informative manner.
 The text results are displayed in an array of different graphs.

+The outcome of the sentiment analysis is devided into three different plots that indicate the overall fluctuations in positive, negative and neutral tweet sentiments during the press conference.

 **Second, summarize your results concisely.
 Make use of subheaders where appropriate.**

 ## Repository overview **Needs more updating, need to fix repository structure once everything is finished**

 Overview of the of the directory structure and files:
+>
 ├── README.md
 ├── makefile
 ├── client_secrets.json